zzh20188/Action-Build/README-en.md

 -- First to support for the sm8750's new setlocalversion format using echo, fixing the issue where custom and randomly-generated pseudo-official suffixes were not applied.
 Now, this feature is fully supported across all device models and build methods.
 -- Add `TRUSTY_EXISTS` to automatically detect whether the `6.6` kernel has defects in the kernel source code and determine whether `sed` is needed.
 -- Support enabling fongchi driver for selected devices (optional), driver from [@HanKuCha](https://github.com/HanKuCha).
--- Remove all device-related parameters from `input` except the device config file `FEIL`, and propagate to `feil-map` to support more options.
+-- Remove all device-related parameters from `input` except the device config file `FILE`, and propagate to `file-map` to support more options.
 -- When `ZRAM` is enabled, automatically download and modify the ZRAM additional module, module from [@FURLC](https://github.com/FURLC).
 -- Fix issues where `ZRAM` is unusable or unable to launch non-system apps.
 -- Fix the problem that the official script cannot run when the kernel version is between `5.15.0-5.15.123`, and the result of the quick compilation has problems. [@zzh20188](https://github.com/zzh20188)